HugoSTorres/ng-simple-app/README.md

-# js-simple-app
+# ng-simple-app
-A super simple demo using Express and Backbone
+A super simple demo using Express and Angular